Book review. Buckfast Abbey: History, Art and Architecture

 Accordingly, eleven distinguished authors, several of whom have had a decades-long association with the abbey, were invited to contribute to a volume which may be considered a treasure trove in its own right.
 Carefully edited by Peter Beacham to achieve a fine balance of ancient and modern, each chapter is scholarly, yet accessible.
 The book is outstanding too in the quality of its photographs, drawings, maps and plans.
 In marking the millennium of the monastic foundation at Buckfast through this magisterial volume, its authors, illustrators, and its editor, have served the abbey well.

-A full review of the book will be published in Transactions, Vol. 151, December 2019.
+A full review of the book is published in Transactions, Vol. 151, December 2019.

 (first published in DA News, Spring 2019)